keepittechie/Ansible-Playbook-Dev/README.md

 1. Ensure that you have Ansible installed on your system.
 If not, you can refer to the [Ansible Documentation](https://docs.ansible.com/ansible/latest/installation_guide/index.html) for installation instructions.

+2.Clone this repository to your local machine using the following command:

+   ```bash
+   git clone https://github.com/keepittechie/Ansible-Playbook-Dev.git
+   ```

    It is assumed you have these two tasks completed:
       - Creating Key Pair on the Ansible controller
       - Copy the Public Key to your Ubuntu Server nodes

-3. Clone this repository to your local machine using the following command:

-   ```bash
-   git clone https://github.com/keepittechie/Ansible-Playbook-Dev.git
-   ```
 ## Usage

 Before running the playbooks, make sure to update the inventory file (inventory.yml) with the appropriate details of your home lab environment.
 The inventory file should contain the hostnames or IP addresses of the target machines you want to manage with Ansible.